Cherry Shrimp Selective Breeding Guide For Beginners

 Stabilizing

-Under the Stabilizing selection, shrimps with an average trait form shows the highest fitness.
-Suppose, one of your cherry shrimps got berried with either 5 eggs or 100 eggs.
-Both are not optimal and fit for the nature.
+Under Stabilizing selection, shrimps with an average trait form show the highest fitness.
+Suppose one of your cherry shrimps got berried with either 5 eggs or 100 eggs.
+Both are not optimal and fit for nature.

-In case of only 5 eggs, the number is too small for increasing the population of the shrimp colony.
-On the other hand, with 100 eggs, the number of shrimps in the colony will get too high.
-As a result, the competition for food will spike resulting in a weaker colony.
+With only 5 eggs, the number is too small to increase the population of the shrimp colony.
+On the other hand, with 100 eggs, the number of shrimp in the colony will get too high.
+As a result, the competition for food will spike, resulting in a weaker colony.

 So, what are the ideal numbers?
 An average of 20-50 eggs.